Artisan-Lab/tag-std/pre-RFC.md

 * semver of safety propeties: see [versions of a tag](#semver-tag) above.
 * order requirements on invocation: it's also common to clarify an unsafe operation must be performed once, or some unsafe operation must be followed by or precede another.
-Our proposal may well support this by extending reference system and control-flow analysis.
+Our proposal may well support this by extending entity reference system and control-flow analysis.
 Tracked in [tag-std#29].
 * handle type erasure: we haven't think about calls through unsafe fn pointer or `dyn Trait`.

 [tag-std#29]: https://github.com/Artisan-Lab/tag-std/issues/29